A heat wave has baked parts of the Southwest for weeks. Forecasters warn it's not cooling soon

 Despite the extreme heat, Arizona's largest county of 4.5 million people had the biggest gain in overall population of any U.S. county last year, with a jump to almost 57,000 new residents, mostly from people moving from other states.

-Associated Press writers Morgan Lee in Santa Fe, New Mexico, and Susan Montoya Bryan in Albuquerque, New Mexico contributed to this report.
+Associated Press writers Morgan Lee in Santa Fe, New Mexico; Susan Montoya Bryan in Albuquerque, New Mexico; and Seth Borenstein in Washington contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.